jundalisay/superblist/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-1a.md

 - At 54 pence the crown, it amounts to £33,750 sterling.

-12 The government of Pennsylvania, without amassing any treasure, invented a method of lending something equivalent to money to its citizens.
+{{< s v="12" >}} The government of Pennsylvania, without amassing any treasure, invented a method of lending money to its citizens.

 It advanced paper bills of credit to private people at interest on land security worth double the value.
-    These bills were to be redeemed 15 years after their date.
+- These bills were to be redeemed 15 years after their date.
-    It was transferable like bank notes and declared legal tender within Pennsylvania.
+- It was transferrable like bank notes and declared legal tender within Pennsylvania.
-    It raised a moderate revenue which could defray an annual expence of about £4,500.
+- It raised a moderate revenue which could defray an annual expence of about £4,500.

 This was the whole ordinary expence of that frugal and orderly government.

-Its success depended on three circumstances=
+Its success depended on 3 circumstances:

-    The demand for some other instrument of commerce besides gold and silver money or the demand for such consumable stock which did not require sending out gold and silver money in exchange.
+1. The demand for some other instrument of commerce besides gold and silver money or the demand for consumable stock which did not require gold and silver money in exchange.
-    The good credit of the government of Pennsylvania.
+2. The good credit of the government of Pennsylvania.
-    The moderation of how this method was used.
+3. The moderation of how this method was used.
-        The whole value of the paper bills of credit never exceeded the value of gold and silver money necessary for circulation had there been no paper bills of credit.
+  - The whole value of the paper bills of credit never exceeded the value of gold and silver money necessary for circulation had there been no paper bills of credit.

 The same method was adopted by other American colonies.
-    But those other colonies were not as moderate.
+- But those other colonies were not as moderate.
-    It created much more disorder than convenience.
+- It created much more disorder than convenience.

 13 Stock and credit are naturally unstable and perishable.

 They are unfit to be trusted to bring sure, steady, and permanent revenue to government.
 No government beyond the shepherd state ever derived most of its public revenue from stock and credit.